Skip to Content

 South Africa is well known for its exotic game meats, and anyone who visits will leave with the images and scents of the bustling steakhouses and their giant portions.
 If you’re feeling curious and would like to sample some game meats, you’ll have plenty of opportunities to do so.

 It’s a truly rustic experience at Mzoli’s Meat, where you buy your meat from the butchery and take it to the grill to be cooked up in an incredible secret marinade.
-The space is usually packing with people, so you have to come early if you want a seat but many people are happy to stand and have a good time.
+The space is usually packed with people, so you have to come early if you want a seat but many people are happy to stand and still have a good time.

 4. Visit Local Shebeen

-5. Watch Sunset at Tide Pools
+5. Watch Sunset at Tidal Pools

-There are around nineteen different Tide Pools in Cape Town for you to visit on a hotter summer day to just relax and take in one of those breathtaking African sunsets.
-They’re safe from strong waves and anything dangerous like sharks which makes them perfect for the whole family.
+There are around nineteen different Tide Pools in Cape Town for you to visit on a hot summer day where you can just relax and take in one of those breathtaking African sunsets.

 7. Go To a Local Cinema

 You might have heard Gran & Gramps reminisce about their back-in-the-day trips to the bioscope.
-Now, you can relive their nostalgia in what is arguably the coolest, most unique and independent art-repertory cinema in South Africa.
-The curiously named Labia Theatre on Orange Street is where you can still sit on the terrace and sip a drink from the licensed bar or take it into the cinema and enjoy whilst watching your movie.
+Now, you can relive their nostalgia in what is arguably the coolest, most unique, and independent art-repertory cinema in South Africa

 The building on Orange Street was opened by Princess Labia in May 1949 as a theatre for the staging of live performances.
 Nowadays, it’s an old-fashioned movie house attracting lovebirds and hipsters for its retro décor and the chance to take in a movie that’s slightly more affordable than the prices you’ll pay at the commercial cinemas.
 Visit their website for their popular movie ticket and meal combos.